This post covers all you need to know about jobs in Korea for foreigners.

 - Which Visa to get

-I got my first job in South Korea in 2006 and worked at a variety of companies.
-Here’s what I learned from my experiences.
+I got my first job in South Korea in 2006 and worked in 8 different industries.
+Here’s what I learned from my experience.

 Let’s dive right in!

 - Apply in early Spring for the most job options.